luuk666/EECE5698_Final/README.md

 Once depth is estimated, we recover real-world distance by:

-1. Selecting a known object in the image (e.g., A4 paper = 29.7cm)
+1. Selecting a known object in the image (e.g., Vitamin bottle = 29.7cm)
 2. Clicking on it to get the estimated relative depth value
 3. Using it to calculate a scale factor:
    ```